ancp02/PCOS-chatbot/README.md

 4/April/2025 - My supervisor adviced me to make it run with LLM and higher stuff like REG.
 To make it think beyond LLM.

+5/April/2025 - I started PyV2 which work with REG rule.

 TO BE CONTINUE!
 UNTIL COMPLEETE.😗🕷️